Learning cross-layer dependence structure in multilayer networks: Estimation of cross-layer dependence structure

 \s

-In classical scenarios with independent and identically distributed observations, the expected negative Hessian of the log-likelihood function is the Fisher information matrix and is expected to scale with the number of observations.
-In such cases, standard matrix theory shows the smallest eigenvalue of the expected negative Hessian of the log-likelihood function will scale with the number of observations, provided the smallest eigenvalue of the Fisher information matrix of the population from which observations are drawn is bounded below.
-With regards to network separable multilayer networks, Lemma \ref{lem:min-eig} demonstrates such a scaling with respect to the expected number of activated dyads $\mbE \, \norm{\bY}_1$, proxying the effective sample size.
-In similar fashion, $\mcI(\nat)$ is analogous to the Fisher information of the population distribution from which observations would be sampled in classical scenarios with independent and identically distributed observations, and may be regarded as the Fisher information of the population distribution for activated dyads in $\bY$, mirroring the role of Fisher information for population distributions in classical independent and identically distributed scenarios.
+In classical settings with independent and identically distributed observations, the expected negative Hessian of the log-likelihood function is the Fisher information matrix and is expected to scale with the number of observations.
+In such cases, standard matrix theory indicates that the smallest eigenvalue of this expected negative Hessian matrix will scale with the sample size, provided the smallest eigenvalue of the Fisher information matrix is bounded from below.
+Lemma \ref{lem:min-eig} extends this notion by establishing similar scaling behavior concerning the expected number of activated dyads $\mbE \, \norm{\bY}_1$, proxying as an effective sample size.
+Analogously, $\mcI(\nat)$ can be seen as the Fisher information of the population distribution governing individual activated dyads in $\bY$, mirroring the role of Fisher information for population distributions in classical independent and identically distributed scenarios.